eastig/eastig.github.io/about.md

 Hello!

 I am Evgeny Astigeevich.
-I am a compiler engineer.
 Since 2014 I've been working on a LLVM-based compiler (Arm compiler): fixing defects, implementing optimizations, leading teams.
 At the moment I am on a team responsible for optimizing the Android Runtime (ART) JIT and AOT compilers for ARM architectures.

 ### Contact me